raabbajam/catcha/README.md

 - deleteTemporaryImage: default to true.
 Delete converted image via transforms settings.
 - deleteSourceImage: default to false.
 Delete source image.
 - resolveBeforeCleaning: default to true.
 Resolve immediately after OCR ran, without waiting cleaning finished.
+- digitOnly: will pass '-digits' parameter for tesseract so it will only recognized digits.

 ## TODO

 - Accept more image processing libraries.
 OpenCV, etc.
+- Accept option to specify .tmp directory
-- Added skewed image detection and auto-deskewing.
+- Add skewed image detection and auto-deskewing.
-- Added training method where user input images and expected output then kitten will find the best tranforms settings.
+- Add training method where user input images and expected output then kitten will find the best tranforms settings.
+- Add .gitkeep to .tmp directory / use mkdirp to make sure it exists.

 ## Contributors